Hinrich Bitter-Suermann: Career

 After forty years abroad he returned to Germany to assume the position of Director of Dialysis Surgery, Department of Surgery, Heidelberg University at Mannheim Medical School.
-In 2012, Robert-Bosch-Krankenhaus, Stuttgart, appointed him Director of the Shunt-Surgery Center.In 2019 he was appointed Head of the Shunt Surgery Center at the Helios Hospital, Blankenhain,Thuringia.
+In 2012, Robert-Bosch-Krankenhaus, Stuttgart, appointed him Director of the Shunt-Surgery Center.
+In 2019 he was appointed Head of the Shunt Surgery Center at the Helios Hospital, Blankenhain, Thuringia.

 Political career

 In 1998, Bitter-Suermann was elected to the Nova Scotia House of Assembly, defeating Liberal cabinet minister Jim Barkhouse by 110 votes in the Chester-St. Margaret's riding.
 Elected as a member of the Progressive Conservatives, Bitter-Suermann broke party ranks in June 1998 to vote against the Liberals minority government budget.
 In October, he quit the Progressive Conservative caucus to sit as an independent member, before crossing the floor in November to join the Nova Scotia New Democratic Party.
 He ran for re-election in 1999, but was defeated by Progressive Conservative John Chataway.

-On March 31, 2000, Bitter-Suermann announced his candidacy for the leadership of the Nova Scotia New Democratic Party.
-At the July 2000 convention, Bitter-Suermann finished last on the first ballot with 31 votes.
+On March 31, 2000, Bitter-Suermann announced his candidacy for the leadership of the Nova Scotia New Democratic Party, following the resignation of Robert Chisholm.
+At the July 2000 leadership election, Bitter-Suermann finished last on the first ballot with 31 votes.

 Bitter-Suermann ran again in the 2003 election, but lost to Chataway by 39 votes.
 Following Chataway's death in December 2004, Bitter-Suermann was nominated as the NDP candidate for the byelection to replace him.
 On June 21, 2005, Bitter-Suerman finished third in the byelection, losing to Progressive Conservative candidate Judy Streatch.